arthijayaraman-lab/crease_ga/docs/casestudy1.rst

 .. figure:: Four_Steps_CasestudyI.png
    :class: with-border

    Figure 2.: The four steps involved in training an XGBoost Machine Learning (ML) model that directly links a set of structural features to its computed scattering profile.
-The trained XGBoost model can later be incorporated into the CREASE method.
+The trained XGBoost model can later be incorporated into CREASE.

 Once the ML model is trained, it can be incorporated into the CREASE loop.
 In this case, CREASE takes a 1D scattering profile as an input and outputs multiple sets of structural features whose computed scattering profiles closely match the input scattering profile.